Spirit Vessel installation from the exhibition

 475 messages from viewers and community members were added to the vessel by the end of the exhibition.

-During this time my artwork became an important catalyst and I became interested in helping others use artmaking as a tool for expression, healing, acceptance and empathy.
+During this time my artwork became an important catalyst for a wide array of emotions.
+Eventually, I became interested in helping others use artmaking as a tool for expression, healing, acceptance and empathy.

-With Spirit Vessel I wanted to create an installation that would allow community members to release their own burdens by writing or drawing on strips of fabric.
+The Spirit Vessel installation allowed community members the opportunity to release their own burdens by writing or drawing on strips of fabric.
 The vessel served as a repository for trauma, pain, or grief to be carried away.
-The illuminated papier mache orbs represented gratitude, hope, spiritual connections and love.
+The illuminated papier mache orbs represented gratitude, hope, spiritual connections